The Birth of Gospel: A Chicago Tradition

 “A personal Chicago nod comes from an oratorio for gospel choir and orchestra.
 It is the excerpt, “The Lord’s Prayer,” an original work by yours truly that celebrates its 20th anniversary this year.
 It strikes a different balance among the other selections to be included by morphing the grander elements of classical and gospel into a concert-like fabric.”

-The Soul of Chicago: A Gospel Celebration concert is free and takes place on July 1 at the Jay Pritzker Pavilion.
-The concert will be repeated on July 2 at the South Shore Cultural Center.
+The Soul of Chicago: A Gospel Celebration concert is free and takes place on July 27 at the Jay Pritzker Pavilion.